Hend-Akram/Simple-Bioinformatics-program-with-python/README.md

 # Simple-Bioinformatics-program-with-python
-It is a smale project that is splited to three windows First window is about DNA (transcripe DNA sequence to RNA) Seconde window is about RNA (translat RNA sequence to protein sequence) The third one is not stablished right now this project was reaten in python
+It is a small project that is split into three windows The first window is about DNA (transcribe DNA sequence to RNA) The second window is about RNA (translate RNA sequence to protein sequence) The third one is not established right now
+This project was created in python